btcpayserver/btcpayserver-doc/FAQ/FAQ-LightningNetwork.md

 ### Where can I find recovery seed backup for my Lightning Network wallet in BTCPay Server?

-BTCPay uses noseedbackup, so you can’t backup your LN wallet or get your recovery seed.This is because in Lightning Network there’s still no solution for backing up funds in channels, just in your on-chain wallet.
+BTCPay uses noseedbackup, so you can’t backup your LN wallet or get your recovery seed.
+This is because in Lightning Network there’s still no solution for backing up funds in channels, just in your on-chain wallet.

 If BTCPay was to provide a way to backup the lightning network wallet, it would provide a false sense of security to users, since most funds in the lightning network are in channels anyway.
 To understand why backup seed gives a false sense of security, watch this [video](https://www.youtube.com/watch?v=5fMv8MpzLgQ).
 Once again, please understand that the Lightning Network is still in an experimental phase and do not put funds into it, which you're not willing to lose.